 Working with Magical Seals

 A useful distinction between sigils and seals goes like this: A sigil represents a personally-created magical goal, and as such it’s an extension of the person who created it.
-In contrast, a seal represents an agent or agency that is presume to exist of its own accord.
+In contrast, a seal represents power over an agent or agency that is presume to exist of its own accord.

 A most classic example are the seals recorded in the Medieval document known as The Goetia.
 For each of the 72 spirits there listed there is a seal to be used to command and control them (usually worn as a lemen during an evocation.
 In modern times, a less restrictive attitude toward magically active agencies is useful.
 Instead of envisioning magical agents as good or evil spirits cast in the Medieval mold, the modern magician can understand them as fundamental tendencies in nature.
 Where a demon’s job might be to incite lust or greed, an angel’s job might be to foster compassion or generosity.
 We can simply understand that lust, greed, compassion, and generosity are among the many things that drive and motivate people to do certain types of things in certain situations.

 A modern magician might evoke Asmodeus to interject lust into a particular scenario, or rather, might simple introduce lust into the situation by, say, casting a chart to specify the person or situation, then using it to creating a Seal from the word LUST.
 While perhaps not identical, there are good reasons to opt for the natural tendencies approach over the traditional spirit pantheons.
 For one thing, Asmodeus and the other Goetic spirits are said to be fickle, deceptive, ornery, etc. The lore has laden most traditional spirits with all manner of human-like character flaws.
 The argument here is that magical agents needn’t be anthropomorphized that way.